Friday, 28 September 2012

 - Share Certificates

-Combined Register - Limited by Guarantee
+Combined Register - Limited by Guarantee£35.00 inclusive

 Hardback Company Register for a company Limited by Guarantee (not for profit).
 Presented in a high quality loose leaf binder.
 Contains all required Registers plus Membership Certifcates, Minutes and more.

-Limited companies are legally required to maintain a register which contains specific information.
-This register is a high quality hard back loose leaf register which contains the following.
+specific information.
+This register is a high quality hard back loose

 - Register of Mortgages